Social Challenges Of Being Good Looking While You're Also Shy And Socially Awkward

 People may make unflattering assumptions about your personality

-Yeah, if someone is good looking people can assume they have other positive qualities, like that they must be charming or a good leader.
+Yeah, if someone is good looking people can assume they have other positive qualities, like they're charming or a good leader.
 But there are negative stereotypes associated with being attractive as well, especially if someone also seems like they're into fitness, fashion, or partying.
 Some examples:

 - Mean girl

 If someone has judged you this way they may keep it to themselves, or they could act on their belief in one of the ways farther down.

 People can misread your shyness, anxiety, quietness, or passivity as something negative